-Our mission is to increase women’s economic contribution and progress gender equity by leveraging evolving workforce and technology trends and employer needs in the Future of Work.
+Our mission is to increase women’s economic contribution, progress gender equity and prepare companies for evolving workforce trends in order to stay competitive in the Future of Work.

 Hi, Jenny here!
 I am the Founder and CEO of tellent.
 I am an entrepreneur and problem solver committed to connecting and bridging work opportunities for professional women in the new economy.
 In 2016 I launched tellent with a mission to change the way that work works for women and to create more inclusive and equal opportunities to earn.